nhatsmrt/nhatsmrt.github.io/index.md

 # Introduction
 I am Nhat Pham, an aspiring computer scientist and machine learning enthusiast.
-Currently, I am a student at the University of Maryland.
-My main interest is applying machine learning to real world applications.
-I am also interested in developing web applications.
+Currently, I am a Computer Science and Data Science student at the University of Maryland, College Park, and a Software Engineering Intern at Verta.AI.
+My main interest is building functional, scalable, data-driven machine learning applications.
 You can find my CV [here](CV.pdf), and my (unofficial) transcript [here](UWUnofficialTranscript.pdf).
 <br />
 Here, you can find a summary of some of my most recent works and projects.
 # Awards and Competitions